This post was originally published on July 8, 2015 and has been updated for accuracy and comprehensiveness.

 HD Over Coax Pros and Cons

 IP cameras run on your network, though, so it’s important to ensure your infrastructure can support the implementation.
-Remember, all other things being equal, the higher the mexapixel count, the more bandwidth is required.
+Remember, all other things being equal, the higher the megapixel count, the more bandwidth is required.

 Determine Your Resolution Needs